hightechu/hightechu-discord-bot/GETTING_STARTED.md

 You will be able to deploy your Discord Bot locally.
 This is helpful for testing that your code works before adding it to the Git and GitHub Repository.
 You always want to make sure your code works as intended before merging it to the `main` branch.

-Note: You will need to setup your own Discord Bot and add the Discord Bot to the team server to develop locally.
+Note: You will need to set up your own Discord Bot and add the Discord Bot to the team server to develop locally.
 You will need to follow the `Discord - Bot` instructions above.

 > Setting up your own Discord Bot to develop locally is critical for preventing a bug where the bot runs commands multiple times.